Key points about coping with a natural disaster

 Taking action

-Encouraging your child to take action.
+Encourage your child to take action.
 This can help if your child is experiencing a sense of helplessness.
-This could include writing cards or drawing pictures to send to rescue agencies or families who have been affected.
+This could include writing cards or drawing pictures to send to others.

 Looking after yourself following a natural disaster

 As an adult, it is very important that you look after yourself as well.
-This is often easier said than done because your focus is often on the more vulnerable around us.
-You need to be in the best position possible so you can look after your child - it is about strengthening yourself so you can be strong for your child.
+This is often easier said than done because your focus is often on the more vulnerable people around you.
+You need to be in the best position possible so you can look after your child.
+It is about strengthening yourself so you can be strong for your child.
 Talk to other adults about your feelings and what is going on.
 Access support systems available to you and try to keep to as many routines as possible.

 When to get professional help after a natural disaster